luckymario8910/RARC-API/README.md

 API of my architecture, RARC, from Turing Complete on steam.
 Read the API in the architecture file.
 It's very messy and un-organized.
 The actual terms come around at line 70.
 Remember that it's very non-understandable as I never really entered this project with a plan.

+# VIEW THIS IN CODE VIEW.
+ITS EVEN MORE MESSY WHEN IT ISN'T IN CODE VIEW.

 RARC ARCHITECTURE
 - Uses two RAMs along with an HDD to save and load values, along with doing operations on them.